 The background noises you hear everywhere you go create a sense of atmosphere and location without relying on visuals or interactive elements.
 These types of sounds can go a long way toward making your scenarios feel more realistic.
 When creating or searching for ambient sounds, look for the common, repetitive noises that exist in the environment you’re creating in your course.

 Consider the following work environments and their associated ambient sounds:

 - Warehouse: The sounds you’d hear in a warehouse could include forklift backup beeps, palettes being stacked, and people walking up and down truck ramps.

-Natural Sound Effects
+4. Sound Effects

 Sound effects that occur as a result of interacting with an object or system used on the job can complement ambient sounds and draw learners’ focus and attention.
 For example, training that simulates a grocery store checkout could use sound effects like the beeping of a scanner each time the learner scans an item, the sound of a cash register drawer closing when the learner completes a transaction, or plastic bags rustling as the learner bags purchased items.